 Awards, Medals, and Decorations - Certain military awards, medals, and decorations are awarded a designated number of promotion points.
 Award, Medal and Decoration points are not used for E-7 promotion point computation.
 E-4 / E-5 candidates may have a maximum of 10 Award points, which constitute 6 percent of the possible total promotion points, and E-6 candidates are limited to 12 Award points, comprising 5 percent of the total possible

 Passed, Not Advanced (PNA) Points - If a sailor was considered for promotion in the past five years, had high promotion scores, and high performance ratings, but was not promoted because of a shortage of promotion vacancies, they get a "boost" in their promotion chances by the award of PNA Points.
 Only factors (promotion test scores and performance ratings) in the previous five promotion cycles can be used.

 PNA Points are computed in fractions of one-half point to a maximum of 1.5 points in each of the two creditable categories: Relative Points Test Score & Relative Performance Mark Average

 PNA points are not used for E-7 promotions.
 For promotions to E-4 through E-6, the PNA points are listed on the profile sheet of the previous examination.
-The maximum number of total points is 15 for E-4 / E-5 candidates, and 17 for E6.
-PNA comprises a total of 7 percent of the total possible promotion points for promotions to E-4 to E-6.
+A maximum of 15 points applies to E4 / E-5 / E-6 candidates, comprising 9 percent of the total for E4 / E5 candidates, and 6 percent for E-6.